gkalpak/simple-torch/README.md

 The following npm scripts are available and can help during local development:

-- `build`: Build the app.
+- `build`: Build the app (in dev mode; see below).
+- `build-prod`: Build the app (in production mode; see below).
 - `clean-up`: Remove the output directory.
   _(You shouldn't need to run this manually.
 It is run by other scripts as necessary.)_
-- `dev`: Build, test and serve the app.
+- `dev`: Build (in dev mode), test and serve the app.
 Also, automatically reload and re-run tests whenever a file changes.
   _(Useful during development.)_
 - `generate-favicon`: Generates `favicon.png` based on `simple-torch.svg`.
 This needs to be manually run, when the logo (in SVG format) changes.
-- `serve`: Build and serve the app.
+- `serve`: Build (in production mode) and serve the app.
   _(Unlike `dev` this does not watch the files for changes.)_

+Building the app in production mode has the following differences:
+1. The `ENV.production` global JavaScript variable is set to `true`.

 ### Testing